benrady/chronicle/README.md

 0. Click "Form"&rarr;"Go to live form".
 Copy the signup form URL, and fill out the form once for the character you plan to give your GM reward to.
 0. You can now publish the signup form URL to let people know how to sign up for your session.
 Consider updating the URL field for the event on paizo.com.

+## Extracting the Chronicle Sheet

+Chronicle requires a 300dpi PNG file of the scenario chronicle sheet in order to fill it out.
+There are a number of ways to create this, including:

+* In OS X Preview, go to the last page of the scenario pdf and click "File"&rarr;"Save As...", then select Format: PNG and Resolution: 300.
+* Using [Docsplit](http://documentcloud.github.com/docsplit/), run `docsplit images -d 300 scenario.pdf`.
+You can use the `-p` option to select only the last page if you wish.

-## Generating Chronicle Sheets
+## Filling Out the Chronicle Sheet
 0. Go to https://docs.google.com and open your registration form spreadsheet.
 0. Select the "Signups" sheet and review the information to ensure it is correct.
 0. Select the "ChronicleSheetInfo" sheet and fill in the results of the scenario in columns D through G
 0. Click "File"&rarr;"Download As..."&rarr;"CSV (Current Sheet)".
 I like to save this file to a "rosters" subdirectory under my scenario directory.
 0. Open a terminal and change to your scenario directory.
-0. If you need to mark out any items that the players did not earn, open up your favorite image editor and mark up chronicle_sheet.png.
+0. If you need to mark out any items that the players did not earn, open up your favorite image editor and mark up the chronicle sheet PNG.
-0. Run `chron-finish rosters/[new roster file].csv`.
+0. Run `chronicle scenario.png rosters/[new roster file].csv`.

 Done!
 A chronicle sheet for each character (including your GM reward character) should have been created in the `sheets` directory.
 If you want to generate your sheets to a different directory, you can pass that as the second parameter to `chron-finish`.